Netherlands

 Where is SAMIRA right now?

-The current position of SAMIRA in the Police, last seen less than 1h ago.
+The current position of SAMIRA in the Cork, last seen less than 1h ago.

 What type of ship is SAMIRA?